Is Online Therapy Effective? What the Research Says

 Online therapy has become a trusted option for mental health support in Calgary and across Alberta, but many people still wonder: does online counselling actually work?
 If you’re considering virtual therapy for anxiety, depression, stress, or burnout, it’s important to know what the research says before getting started.

-Decades of research suggest that online therapy can be as effective as in-person counselling for many common mental health concerns, particularly when delivered by licensed therapists using evidence-based approaches such as cognitive behavioural therapy (CBT)¹².
-In this article, we’ll explore what the research says about online therapy, who it tends to work best for, and how to decide whether online therapy in Calgary is the right fit for you.
+Decades of research suggest that online therapy can produce outcomes comparable to in-person counselling for many common mental health concerns¹²³.
+This is especially true when therapy is delivered by licensed clinicians using evidence-based approaches such as cognitive behavioural therapy (CBT).
+In this article, we’ll explore what the research says about online therapy, who it tends to work best for, and how to decide whether online counselling services in Calgary are the right fit for you.

 What Is Online Therapy?